aximgeo/tech-blog/our-experience-upgrading-to-typescript-2.1.md

 The enhanced type checking is able to find more errors and provide more hints to the toolchain for an improved development experience (i.e. intellisense).

-## How
+## The Upgrade Process

-Okay, enough of the why we chose to upgrade.
+Okay, enough of why we chose to upgrade.
 Let's dive into the how.
-We accomplished this in two distinct parts for each application or component we upgraded; Upgrading Typescript and Migrating to Scoped @types Packages.
+For each application or component we upgraded there were hree distinct parts; Upgrade TypeScript, Fix Compilation Errors, and Migrate Away from Typings.

 ### Upgrading TypeScript and Friends